 Mobile plan in Italy

 This deal is only available for a three-month package.
 In other words, we paid 45 Euros for three months contract.

 Our network company was Vodafone, which we knew from London.
 We had never had any problems so far.

-We almost never dine out because cooking at home is one of the best ways to keep costs of living in Italy low.
-Moreover, food prices in Italy are super affordable and the quality is excellent, which means that our home-made food are not-so-rarely better than in the restaurant.
+We almost never dine out because cooking at home is one of the best ways to keep the costs of living in Italy low.
+Moreover, food prices in Italy are super affordable and the quality is excellent, which means that our home-made food is not-so-rarely better than in the restaurant.

 Bills: Cost of water, gas and electricity in Italy

 That is the average we paid during the Summer and Spring.
 The bills are more expensive during Winter because of the heater, as any European would know.